-Corrymeela’s work is made possible by the eighty thousand hours of volunteer time freely given every year.
+Corrymeela’s work is made possible by the ten thousand hours of volunteer time freely given every year.
 From its first days, Corrymeela has been a place of gathering, work, faith and discussion; bringing people of different backgrounds, different political and religious beliefs and different identities together.

 We believe that there is strength in gathering and that, when we can be with each other in commitment, no difference is great enough to break us.
 In the early days of Corrymeela, hundreds of volunteers gave up their holidays, weekends and summer breaks to host events, seminars, camps and conferences.
 In time, staff were employed who ran the site at Corrymeela and ran programmes in the wider community.